 TWO TO THREE DAYS

 The theater of canals and bridges and the regal palazzi of Venice need almost no explanation.
 Kids can't believe that boats do all the "real-world" jobs of cars and trucks: fire boats, ambulance boats, polizia and carabinieri boats, sofa-delivery boats.
 My boys said Venice is like "a giant play-mobile on water."
-Beyond walking over millions of bridges and seeing the Piazza San Marco, take your children to the open fish market near the Rialto Bridge, or, if in season, visit the city's art biennial (from June to November 2007) in the amazing Arsenale and the Biennale Gardens.
+Beyond walking over millions of bridges and seeing the Piazza San Marco, take your children to the open fish market near the Rialto Bridge, or, if in season, visit the city's art biennial in the amazing Arsenale and the Biennale Gardens.

 My husband's strategy for eating autentico is to stick to bacari, local pubs that serve appetizer portions of terrific food called cichetti.
 Kids can chill in the casual atmosphere; parents will feel sufficiently out of the tourist fray.
 Don't bother with the famous Harry's Bar.
 Kids don't get Harry's and Harry's doesn't get kids.

 For kid-friendly tours, use Follow Me (fenicepr.it; email@example.com), a company run by clever, energetic young women from the Veneto.
 They have great ideas—such as private gondolier lessons and a ghost tour, which follows in the footsteps of famous Venetians—as well as access to private palazzi, local lore, and personalities that blow me away.
 Taking a half-day tour of the lagoon islands—such as Murano, Burano, and Torcello—is a nice break from trekking across countless canals.
 (Don't bother with a Brenta River cruise.
 They're too long and uneventful for kids.)
 On the return to Venice, you and the children will experience a new awe at the stunning maze of the city built on once-marshy islands.